The Dog Days of Summer

 Summer Fun

 Does anyone else remember making these pony bead lizards as a kid?
 Even if you don’t, they were tons of fun and your crafty kids will love making these for–and with–their friends.
 The two supplies necessary are fairly inexpensive, so they can create armies of these things for very little cost.
 They’ll also exercise some logic skills as they start applying the techniques used for making these little critters to begin designing their own creations.
+Take it a step further by creating giant “pony beads” out of inexpensive pool noodles and threading them onto nylon twine or cord!

-Nothing says “lazy summer afternoon” like a taking a glass of iced tea and a good book to your backyard hammock.
+Nothing says “lazy summer afternoon” like taking a glass of iced tea and a good book to your backyard hammock.
 But what if you don’t have one?
 Check out these tutorials–which use a range of materials and building styles–and engage the family in creating the new favorite backyard retreat!